-Thank you for purchasing our original 3D printer Original Prusa i3 MK2S from Josef Prusa either as an assembled printer or a printer kit - as your purchase supports us with its further development.
+Thank you for purchasing our original 3D printer Original Prusa i3 MK2 from Josef Prusa either as an assembled printer or a printer kit - as your purchase supports us with its further development.
 Read the handbook carefully, please, all chapters contain valuable info for the correct service of the printer.
-Original Prusa i3 MK2S is a successor to Original Prusa i3 MK2 with small hardware tweaks for easier assembly and improved reliability.

-Please check the http://prusa3d.com/drivers page for the updated version of this 3D printing handbook (PDF download).
+Please check the http://prusa3d.com/drivers page for updated version of this 3D printing hanbook (PDF download).

-In case of any printer related problem do not hesitate to contact us at info@prusa3d.com.
-We are glad to receive all your valuable comments and tips.
-We strongly suggest you visit our official forum at forum.prusa3d.com, where you can find solutions to common issues, tips, advice and hints in addition to actual information about the Original Prusa i3 printer's development.
+In case of any printer related problem do not hesitate to contact us at info@prusa3d.com.We are glad to receive all your valuable comments and tips.
+We strongly suggest you to visit our official forum at forum.prusa3d.com, where you can find solutions to common issues, tips, advice and hints in addition to actual information about the Original Prusa i3 printer's development.